-Film Review – Rollei Superpan 200 in 120 format
+Film review: Rollei Superpan 200 black and white negative film – 35mm and 120 format

 Rollei Superpan 200 is a direct descendant of the much loved Agfa Scala 200X.
 Whilst the film shows slightly less contrast than it’s predecessor, it’s still more than enough for my high-contrast tastes, if shot under acceptable conditions.
 The film is pretty sharp when shot at box speed and also maintains a high level of sharpness, even when pushed a couple of stops.